Seahawks position overview: After improved 2020, Seattle hopes to keep defensive line intact

 Snaps played in regular season: 967.

-Contract situation: Restricted free agent after playing out his initial three-year undrafted rookie free agent contract, making $750,000 in 2020.
+Contract situation: Restricted free agent after playing out his three-year, undrafted-rookie-free-agent contract.
+He made $750,000 in 2020.

 OTHER KEY PLAYERS